 2. Soil exists in how many states?

 Explanation: Soil can exist in four states based on the amount of water content.
 They are liquid, plastic, semi solid and solid state.
 Water content decreases with each state.

 3. In oven drying method for determination of water content, temperature maintained is:

 Explanation: An optimum and constant temperature of 105-110oC is to be maintained in the oven.
 The specimen is kept for about 24 hours to ensure proper drying.

 4. A soil generally consists of combination of __________ separates.

 Explanation: The mineral components of soil are termed as separates.
 These are three of them – clay, silt and sand.
-Various soils are designated based on proportion of separates.
+Various soils are designated based on the proportion of separates.

 Explanation: Relative density is used to express relative compactness of cohesionless soil.
 It ranges from <10 to 100 (very loose to very dense).
-Loose soil has relative density between 10 and 35.
+Loose soil has a relative density between 10 and 35.

 6. _________ apparatus is used to test liquid limit of a soil.

 Explanation: The water content at which soil changes from liquid to plastic state is liquid limit.
-Casagrande apparatus consists of rubber base and brass cup.
-Sample is filled in cup, subjected to blows by rotating handle at 2 revolutions per second.
+Casagrande apparatus consists of a rubber base and brass cup.
+Sample is filled in a cup, subjected to blows by rotating handle at 2 revolutions per second.
 Water content corresponding to 25 blows is the liquid limit.